-The data modeling tools are used to define virtual semantic data models to instruct the tools how to query the database.
+The data modeling tools are used to define virtual semantic analytical data models to instruct the tools how to query the database.
 Unlike the Data Flow, which is used to construct a database and schema, the configurations set in the Data Model are executed at runtime.

 The data modeling tools consist of four main panels: Configuration, Tables, Columns, and Hierarchy.
 Each panel exposes a ribbon that provides access to a range of functions for that panel.